-Professor Chang leads the Healthy Hearts Research Program at NICM Health Research Institute and is a senior researcher.
-He originally trained in medicine and later finished his postgraduate research training in pharmacology.
-Professor Chang's research interests include clinical and preclinical studies of herbal medicine, yoga, and tai chi for the treatment of cardiovascular disease, diabetes, metabolic disease and dementia.
+Professor Chang is the Director of NICM Health Research Institute and Professor of Pharmacology.
+Professor Chang originally trained in medicine and later finished his postgraduate research training in pharmacology.
+His research interests include clinical and preclinical studies of herbal medicine, yoga, and tai chi for the treatment of cardiovascular disease, diabetes, metabolic disease and dementia.

 Professor Muench's project focus is on Alzheimer's disease with a special emphasis on carbonyl stress in age-related and neurodegenerative processes, and also looking at brain inflammation as a major progression factor in Alzheimer's disease.

 Jerome Sarris is Professor of Integrative Mental Health and leads the Healthy Minds Research Theme at NICM Health Research Institute.
 He moved from clinical practice as a naturopath, nutritionist, and acupuncturist to academic work, and completed a doctorate at The University of Queensland in the field of psychiatry.
 Professor Sarris has a particular interest in anxiety and mood disorder research pertaining to nutraceutical psychopharmacology, in complementary and integrative medicine, lifestyle medicine, and psychotropic plant medicine research.

 Professor Zhu is director of academic program and senior lecturer of the Chinese medicine program in School of Science and Health at Western Sydney University.
 She is also an inaugural practitioner member of the Chinese Medicine Board of Australia; she serves as working editor for the Cochrane Menstrual Disorders and Subfertility Group, the Cochrane Collaboration.